grafana/grafana/docs/sources/administration/user-management/manage-dashboard-permissions/index.md

 - user1 is set to `admin`, which is inherited from the permissions set in parent folder
 - user1 is set to `edit`

-Result: You receive an error message that cannot override a higher permission with a lower permission in the same dashboard.
+Result: You receive an error message that cannot override a higher level of permission with a lower level of permission in the same dashboard.
 User1 has administrator permissions.

 ### Example 4